TechLabs-Berlin/wt23-posegenie/blog.md

 - Definition: This part explains the concept of the hip-knee angle and how it can be analyzed to assess the user's form during the lunge exercise.
 - Analysis: This part provides a detailed analysis of the user's performance during the exercise, including their range of motion (val_minmax), consistency of movements (val_amp), and timing per rep (val_time).
 The workout assistant also provides specific comments and feedback based on these parameters.
 - Feedback: This part provides specific feedback to the user based on their performance, including suggestions for improvement and areas to focus on during future workouts.

+### Class Curls (Bicep Curls)

+For Bicep curls, it works exactly like how the lunge exercise part of the project.
+However, during a bicep curl exercise, the key points of focus are the biceps, which need to be actively detected by the detection model.
+This is done by monitoring the angle of the elbow joint during the exercise.

 &nbsp;